QuineDot/rust-learning/src/st-types.md

 Similarly, `Vec<T>` for a generic `T` is a type constructor, but `Vec<i32>` is a type.

 By "concrete lifetime", I mean some compile-time determined lifetime.
-The exact definition of "lifetime" is suprisingly complicated and beyond the scope of this guide, but here are a few examples of `&str`s and their concrete types.
+The exact definition of "lifetime" is surprisingly complicated and beyond the scope of this guide, but here are a few examples of `&str`s and their concrete types.

 ```rust